How to Prepare Your Home for a Short-Term Power Outage

 - hand sanitizer, baby wipes, and dry shampoo

-When assembling your kit, include an ample supply of backup batteries—in a range of sizes—for your flashlights, radios, clocks, camping lantern, and any other key tools or appliances that run on battery backup.
-For added peace of mind, consider the new Duracell Optimum alkaline AA and AAA batteries, which provide long-lasting power.
+When assembling your kit, include an ample supply of backup batteries, in a range of sizes, for your flashlights, radios, clocks, camping lantern, and any other key tools or appliances that run on battery backup.
 Make sure you store any batteries in a dry place at normal room temperature without the contacts touching.

 And don’t forget to label your kit and store it where it’s easy to find.
 Make sure every family member knows where it is.
 Check it every six months to stay on top of replacing expired items and updating your supplies as your family’s needs change.